KempCode/spaceExplorers/README.md

 ![spaceExplorers](https://github.com/Kempster33/spaceExplorers/assets/15764472/7066a3ee-cba4-4f85-a089-ae441b05d3fe)

 Space Explorers is a Java game created by Liam Pribis and Michael Kemp in 2019.
-This repository contains the functional graphical user interface (GUI) version of the game.
+This repository contains the functional CLI version of the game.

 ## Prerequisites